evanx/component-validator/README.md

 ### Optional implicit class properties

-Experimentally, to reduce `this.` boilerplate in components, we shold preprocess their ES6 class to automatically insert `this.` referencing for all of its "state" properties:
+Experimentally, to reduce `this.` boilerplate in components, we should preprocess their ES6 class to automatically insert `this.` referencing for all of its "state" properties:
 ```javascript
 ['config', 'logger', 'metrics', 'context'].concat(
    Object.keys(state));